 Yoga & Somatics

 One impact of trauma and its after-effects, like depression and anxiety, is that we no longer feel at home in, connected to, or aware of our bodies.
-We develop chronic illnesses or aches and pains, and doctors can’t figure out why—often medicating the symptoms instead of discovering the root.
+We develop chronic illnesses or aches and pains, and doctors can’t figure out why.

 An offering to you